Suraj0712/Datastructure/README.md

 * Create three different pointers as prev, cur and next and initialize cur to the head and others to NULL
 * Use while loop with termination condition based on the value of current==NULL
 * Assign next pointer value of cur->next
-* change the value of cur->next with prev
+* Change the value of cur->next with prev
 * Now update the prev and cur pointers with cur and next respectively
-* finally assign the head pointer to prev and we are done.
+* Finally assign the head pointer to prev and we are done.

-2.